A combination of coronavirus redundancies, income cuts and increased costs mean the UK’s poorest families are getting poorer.

 How many children are living in poverty?

-But these figures do not take Covid-19’s impact into account.
-More than two in five families told the Child Poverty Action Group they fell into poverty in 2020, meaning hundreds of thousands were struggling to pay bills and cover costs for their child in lockdown.
+More than two in five families told the Child Poverty Action Group they fell into poverty in 2020, meaning hundreds of thousands were struggling to pay bills and cover costs for their child during the pandemic

 Where is child poverty most common in the UK?